-1.6 Separation of the Scheme from Infrastructure
+1.5 Separation of the Scheme from Infrastructure

 It is a key feature of the Scheme that it provides a single set of rules, practices and standards which are then operated by individual Participants and potentially multiple infrastructure providers.
-Infrastructure providers include clearing and settlement mechanisms (CSMs6) of various types and the technology platforms and networks that support them.
+Infrastructure providers include CSMs of various types and the technology platforms and networks that support them.
 Infrastructure is an area where market forces operate based on the decisions of Participants.

-The result is that the SCT Inst instrument based on a single set of rules, practices and standards is operated on a fully consistent basis by CSMs chosen by individual Participants as the most appropriate for their needs.
+The result is that the SEPA Credit Transfer instrument based on a single set of rules, practices and standards is operated on a fully consistent basis by CSMs chosen by individual Participants as the most appropriate for their needs.